The Interpublic Group of Companies Inc. [IPG] – How low can NYSE:IPG go? A return to Fundamental Analysis

 The Interpublic Group of Companies Inc. [NYSE:IPG]: Analyst Rating and Earnings

-Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
-Regarding The Interpublic Group of Companies Inc. [IPG], the latest average analyst recommendation we can see is from the quarter closing in lastQuarterMonth.
+Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
+For The Interpublic Group of Companies Inc. [IPG], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 12/30/2019.
 On average, stock market experts give IPG an Overweight rating.
-The average 12-month price forecast for this stock is $13.04, with the high estimate being $29.00, the low estimate being $23.00 and the median estimate amounting to $26.50.
-This is compared to its latest closing price of $12.52.
+The average 12-month price forecast for this stock is $15.18, with the high estimate being $28.00, the low estimate being $13.00 and the median estimate amounting to $25.00.
+This is compared to its latest closing price of $14.77.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for The Interpublic Group of Companies Inc. [IPG] is sitting at 3.50.
 This is compared to 1 month ago, when its average rating was 3.50.